richardrietdijk/richardrietdijk/README.md

-# Richard Rietdijk - Data Engineer
+# Richard Rietdijk - AI / ML Engineer

-I'm a Data Engineer based in Spain, originally from the Netherlands, with a multidisciplinary background spanning data engineering, data science, cloud systems, and full-stack development.
+I'm an AI Engineer based in Spain, originally from the Netherlands, with a multidisciplinary background spanning data engineering, data science, cloud systems, and full-stack development.
 I build reliable data pipelines, scalable platforms, and analytics-ready datasets that turn